MauricePasternak/pathlib-js/docs/Filepath_Integrity-Stats-Type.md

   - `verbose` -- `boolean` -- On Windows systems, whether to verbosly warn about the potential inaccuracy of this method.
 Defaults to true.

 - Returns:
-  - `Promise<Boolean>` - true or false outcome of whether the filepath is a symbolic link.
+  - `Promise<boolean>` - true or false outcome of whether the filepath is a symbolic link.

 ```
 import Path from "pathlib-js"